robotur/mic-midi/README.md

 # Mic to Piano Note & Piano Roll Visualizer

 A real-time browser-based tool that captures microphone input, detects musical notes, and displays them in both a terminal-style log and a visual piano roll.
-Built entirely with HTML, CSS, and JavaScript—no frameworks or external dependencies required.
+Built entirely with HTML.
+No frameworks or external dependencies required.

 ---